gocnpan/kubo/docs/config.md

 This means sustained higher memory to store the routing table and extra CPU and network bandwidth for each network scan.
-However the latency of individual read/write operations should be ~10x faster and the provide throughput up to 6 million times faster on larger datasets!
+However the latency of individual read/write operations should be ~10x faster and provide throughput up to 6 million times faster on larger datasets!

 This is not compatible with `Routing.Type` `custom`.
 If you are using composable routers you can configure this individually on each router.